pmndrs/react-three-rapier/packages/react-three-rapier/readme.md

 - Revolute (two bodies are connected by a hinge, for things like doors or wheels)
 - Prismatic (two bodies are connected by a sliding joint, for things like pistons or sliders)

-Each joint hook returns a RefObject containing the raw reference to the hook instance.
+Each joint hook returns a RefObject containing the raw reference to the joint instance.
 ```tsx
 const WheelJoint = ({bodyA, bodyB}) => {
   const joint = useRevoluteJoint(bodyA, bodyB, [[0,0,0],[0,0,0],[0,0,0]])